sigrunnu/programvareutviklingV2020/README.md

 </div>
 <div align="center">
   <strong>Build the foundation for your active life:</strong><br>
-  Get inspiered and share exercises with Exercise It!
+  Get inspired and share exercises with Exercise It!
 </div>
 <br/>
 <div align="center">